 There aren’t any studies that say drinking bone broth is good for tooth extraction.
 However, it may be possible that the collagen in it can help with tissue repair.

-And besides, it’s rich in protein and contains fiber.
+It’s also rich in protein and contains fiber.
 Thus, it’s a nutrient-dense food that may help your recovery.

 Just make sure the broth isn’t too hot.
 Go for lukewarm at most.